IRS Penalties for Late Filing and Payment of Federal Taxes in 2019

 The failure-to-pay penalty will keep on growing up to 25% even after the failure-to-file penalty maxes out.

 File for an Extension

-File a request for an extension of time to file immediately if you know you are going to be late finishing your tax return.
+File a request for an extension of time to file immediately if you know you're going to be late finishing your tax return.

-You might also file an extension even if you have completed your return, but it looks like you owe taxes.
-This pushes your filing deadline back to October and helps you avoid the more serious late filing penalty.
-Now, you have time to take your return to a tax professional to make absolutely sure you are not missing a deduction, credit, or other detail that could reduce what you owe.
+You might also file an extension even if you've completed your return, but it looks like you owe taxes.
+This at least pushes your filing deadline back to October and helps you avoid the more serious late filing penalty.
+Now you have time to take your return to a tax professional to make absolutely sure that you're not missing a deduction, a credit, or some other detail that could reduce what you owe.